OctopusDeploy/Architecture/Steps/StepPackages.md

 [Community Step Templates](https://github.com/OctopusDeploy/Library) are another mechanism that allows people to develop custom steps that can then be surfaced within Octopus.

-They are expressed entirely within Json, and are limited in what parameters they can express, and can only be written in a supported script syntax.
+They are expressed entirely within Json, are limited in what parameters they can express, and can only be written in a supported script syntax.

 They are well-suited for creating small tasks that can then be shared between projects in Octopus.

 They are not suited for more complex tasks - their UI cannot express logic, they can only be developed in a supported scripting language, they are not easily tested, and they cannot contribute some of the additional infrastructure often required by steps (validation, accounts, deployment targets, etc).

 At this point, it is our opinion that Step Packages and Community Step Templates serve different purposes, and will likely _not converge_.
+Community Step Templates support simple reuse scenarios, where Step Packages provide a development model for more sophisticated functionality, composition, and integration within Octopus Server.

+Both models allow third parties to develop custom steps for Octopus.
+Eventually, Step Packages will also be offered from an online marketplace, in a similar fashion to Community Step Templates.